 As a real world example, think of it like cars on a road.
 If you have fifty cars travelling down a single lane, they’re going to have to go one after the other.
 This is kind of like how a coil of 1 ohm or greater works.
 If you have those same fifty cars driving down a highway with four lanes, they’ll be able to move through much more quickly - which is what happens when you have a Sub Ohm coil (a resistance of less than one ohm).

-What Does That Mean For Your Vaping Experiance?
+What Does That Mean For Your Vaping Experience?

-Sub Ohm vaping is best suited to DTL (direct to lung) vaping - where you bypass having any vapour in your mouth on the inhale, and get the flavour on the exhale instead.
+Sub Ohm vaping refers to the DTL (direct to lung) vaping style - where you bypass having any vapour in your mouth on the inhale, and get the flavour on the exhale instead.

 Whilst this does mean your battery needs more power, it also carries a lot of benefits: